joshestein/joshestein.github.io/src/content/blog/pursuit_of_comfort.md

 I might be masochistic, but I truly believe that suffering heightens your experiences, in a positive way.
-Don't quote me out of context - I'm of course not advocating for unecessary suffering.
+Don't quote me out of context - I'm of course not advocating for unnecessary suffering.
 I wouldn't want to inflict pain on people just so they know what it is to suffer!
+But there is an inevitability of unwanted pain that we all experience.

 But there is a ton of _necessary_ suffering we face; the first noble truth after all: all life is suffering.
 And throughout all this necessary suffering,